mindspore-ai/docs/docs/mindformers/docs/source_en/index.rst

   - `Using Tokenizer <https://www.mindspore.cn/mindformers/docs/en/master/feature/tokenizer.html>`_

-    Introduction of tokenizer, supports the Hugging Face Tokenizer for use in reasoning and datasets.
+    Introduction of tokenizer, supports the Hugging Face Tokenizer for use in inference and datasets.

 - Training Features: